nicolasroy11/LifelongTourist/README.md

 This app is meant as a blogging platform for travelers to recount their experiences.
 It is a refactor of one of my pre-existing MeanJS app, which, for the time being, explains some of the seemingly unrelated code in some of the controllers.
 I am refactoring this app's modules and controllers to be as lean and reusable in as many contexts as possible so that they can easily be dropped into any future project with - ideally - no needed tweeking.
 This includes client- and server-side controllers where the CRUD operations are entirely encoded in the arguments passed in by the client, and can be used by very general purpose GETs, POSTs, etc.

 To that extent, this project is simultaneously a useful app creation and an all-purpose tool building exercise that will streamline future projects with the creation plug-and-play modules.
-The current state of the app betrays a few mistakes, like the pollution of  $rootScope with the storage of several global vars.
-This will soon be corrected with the introduction of proper Angular services.
+The current state of the app betrays a few mistakes like the pollution of  $rootScope with the storage of several global vars and a few blatant violations of DRY priciples left over from debugging sessions.
+This will soon be corrected with a code clean-up and the introduction of proper Angular services.

 A short description of the usage flow:
 - A prospective user creates an account